IrisRizos/SexCy_lifestage_protistID/Data/README.md

-Here are included raw data and scripts for processing them.
+Here is included the link to raw data.

-1. Single-cell transcriptome assembly

-2. Quality control

-3. Peptide prediction